 From the humorous to the shocking, and from the clever to the bonkers, here are just six of our favourite print marketing campaigns of recent years.

-Up there with Monopoly when it comes to iconic board-games that have stood the test of time, Scrabble has had its fair share of advertising campaigns.
 However, their most recent stood out to us here at Clever Marketing, due to its sheer ingenuity and originality.

 Featuring a series of images depicting the “surprising power of words”, our favourite ad was of a large squirrel chasing a small, frightened-looking fox.
 The image alludes to the fact that in Scrabble, the word “squirrel” would be worth more points than “fox”.